-The estimated decrease in the population of the Outer Hebrides from 2018-2019 can be attributed to low net migration (more in-migration than out-migration) which was estimated to be 50 but is mainly due to negative ‘natural change’.
-The graph below illustrates the net migration and natural change estimated for the population between June 2009 and June 2019.
+The estimated decrease in the population of the Outer Hebrides from 2019-2020 can be attributed to negative net migration (more out-migration than in-migration) which was estimated to be -40 but is mainly due to negative ‘natural change’.
+The graph below illustrates the net migration and natural change estimated for the population between June 2010 and June 2020.

-Natural change has been consistently over -100 for most years but reached its highest in 2015 at -176.
-However, net migration which had been positive up to 2012 was negative since then but has been positive since 2017.
-This highlights how important it is to have positive net migration to counteract the negative natural change.
+Natural change has been consistently over -100 for most years but was greatest in 2015 at -176.
+This highlights how important it is to have positive net migration to counteract the negative natural change

 The situation in the Outer Hebrides is however more marked than elsewhere in Scotland.
 The Outer Hebrides population also has a higher percentage of individuals in the older age groups and correspondingly less in the younger age groups.
-In 2019 the average age of residents in the Outer Hebrides was over seven years older than in Scotland (49.5 to 42 years).
+In 2020, over 1 in 4 persons (26%) is aged 65 and over.